 Elton JohnSir Elton Hercules John (born Reginald Kenneth Dwight; 25 March 1947) is a British singer, pianist and composer.
 Acclaimed by critics and musicians, particularly for his work during the 1970s and for his lasting impact on the music industry, his music and showmanship have had a significant impact on popular music.
 His songwriting partnership with lyricist Bernie Taupin is one of the most successful in history.

-John was raised in the Pinner suburb of London and learned to play piano at an early age, winning a scholarship to the Royal Academy of Music, where he studied for five years.
-He formed the blues band Bluesology in 1962, but left it in 1967 to embark on a solo career.
-John met Taupin after they both answered an advert for songwriters.
+John was raised in Pinner and learned to play piano at an early age, winning a scholarship to the Royal Academy of Music, where he studied for five years.
+He formed the blues band Bluesology in 1962, but left in 1967 to embark on a solo career and met Taupin the same year.
 For two years, they wrote songs for other artists, and John worked as a session musician.
-John released his debut album ''Empty Sky'' in 1969, and a year later formed the Elton John Band and released his first hit single, "Your Song".
-John's critical success was at its peak in the 1970s, when he released a streak of chart-topping albums in the US and UK, which began with ''Honky Château'' (1972) and culminated with ''Rock of the Westies'' (1975)''.''
-John continued his success in the 1980s and 1990s, having several hit singles and albums in both decades, and has continued to record new music since then.
-He has also had success in musical films and theatre, composing music for ''The Lion King'', ''Aida'', and ''Billy Elliot the Musical''.
-John's farewell tour Farewell Yellow Brick Road (2018–2023) became the highest-grossing tour of all-time.
+In 1969, John released his debut album ''Empty Sky'', and a year later formed the Elton John Band, also releasing his first hit single, "Your Song".
+John's critical success was at its peak in the 1970s, when he released a string of chart-topping albums both in the US and UK, which began with ''Honky Château'' (1972) and culminated with ''Rock of the Westies'' (1975)''.''
+His success continued in the 1980s and 1990s, having several hit singles and albums in both decades, and he has continued to record new music since.
+John has also had success in musical films and theatre, composing music for ''The Lion King'', ''Aida'', and ''Billy Elliot the Musical''.
+John's final tour, Farewell Yellow Brick Road (2018–2023), became the highest-grossing concert tour of all time.
 His life and career were dramatised in the 2019 biopic ''Rocketman.''

 John has more than fifty top-40 hits on the UK Singles Chart and US ''Billboard'' Hot 100, including nine number ones in both countries, as well as seven consecutive number-one albums in the US.
 He has sold over 300 million records worldwide, making him one of the best-selling music artists of all time.
 He is the most successful solo artist in the history of the US ''Billboard'' charts.
 His tribute single to Princess Diana, "Candle in the Wind 1997", a rewritten version of his 1974 single, sold over 33million copies worldwide and is the best-selling chart single of all time.
 In 2021, he became the first solo artist with UK Top 10 singles across six decades.
-John's numerous awards include five Grammy Awards, five Brit Awards; including for Outstanding Contribution to Music; two Academy Awards, two Golden Globes, a Tony Award, a Laurence Olivier Award, a Disney Legend Award, and the Kennedy Center Honor.
+Among John's numerous awards, he is one of 19 entertainers to win the EGOT, which includes an Emmy Award, five Grammy Awards, two Academy Awards, and a Tony Award.
+He also won two Golden Globes, a Laurence Olivier Award, and the Kennedy Center Honor.
 He was inducted into the Songwriters Hall of Fame in 1992 and the Rock and Roll Hall of Fame in 1994, and is a fellow of The Ivors Academy.
-He was knighted by Queen Elizabeth II for services to music and charitable services in 1998, and was appointed a member of the Order of the Companions of Honour by King Charles III (then Prince of Wales) in 2020.
+He was knighted by Elizabeth II for services to music and charity in 1998 and was appointed a member of the Order of the Companions of Honour in 2020, being invested at Windsor Castle in 2021 by the Prince of Wales.
 Provided by Wikipedia